JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-add-dependencies.md

-[//]: # (title: Add dependencies to KMM modules)
+[//]: # (title: Add dependencies to Kotlin Multiplatform modules)

 Every application requires a set of libraries in order to operate successfully.
-A KMM application can depend on multiplatform libraries that work on both iOS and Android, and it can depend on platform-specific iOS and Android libraries.
+A Kotlin Multiplatform Mobile application can depend on multiplatform libraries that work on both iOS and Android, and it can depend on platform-specific iOS and Android libraries.

 Here you can learn how to add:
 * [Multiplatform dependencies](#multiplatform-libraries)